Sustainable operations, sustainable planet

 Site expansions also emphasise sustainability.
 Case in point is our Branchburg, New Jersey, U.S. operations site, where an additional manufacturing building and on-campus warehouse will be operating with zero increase in total carbon emissions.
 Powered by 100% sustainable energy, the site recently underwent renovations in the main administration building introducing motion-activated, energy-efficient LED lighting, solar window shades and electric vehicle charging stations.

 At the Mannheim, Germany site, Roche’s third-largest worldwide, CO2 emissions have been reduced by half in recent years by exclusively using green electricity and heating buildings with steam from thermal waste recycling.
-Roche in Mannheim is also home to Germany’s largest cold water storage tank, which massively reduces the energy required for cooling in the production process.
-In the next two years, we will build a new distribution centre for Europe in Mannheim that will be the first emission-free building on the Mannheim campus.
+Roche in Mannheim is also home to a large cold water storage tank, which massively reduces the energy required for cooling in the production process.
+Site Mannheim is now also home of our new Distribution Centre Europe which is the first emission-free building on the Mannheim campus.

 The Penzberg site, south of Munich, has another highlight to offer: Here, energy is generated from wastewater by means of a wastewater treatment plant.
 The resulting sewage gas is burned in the combined heat and power plant and used to generate electricity.
 The waste heat is fed into the local heating network.
 This transformed the site’s wastewater treatment plant from an energy consumer to an energy producer.